SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

 <br/>

-## SAP Architecture Center's Community of Practice
+## SAP Architecture Center | Community of Practice

-By the end of this lab, you will have completed many of the steps required for a contribution to the SAP Architecture Center.
+By the end of this lab, you will have completed many of the steps required for a [contribution to the SAP Architecture Center](https://architecture.learning.sap.com/community/intro).
 Here's what's left to do:

 <br/>